vuongducphuong/documentation/content/applications/finance/accounting/payments/forecast.rst

 Once **Payment Terms** are defined, you can assign them to your vendor by default.
 To do so, go to :menuselection:`Vendors --> Vendors`, select a vendor, click the :guilabel:`Sales & Purchase` tab, and select a specific **Payment Term**.
-This way, every time you purchase from this vendor, Odoo automatically proposes the chosen Payment Term.
+This way, every time you purchase from this vendor, Leansoft automatically proposes the chosen Payment Term.

 .. note::